 Examples (Cost Object: A Specific Product)

-- Direct Materials: The wood used to make a specific table.
+• Direct Materials: Wood used to make a specific table, or plastic pellets in a plastics factory.

-- Direct Labor: The wages of the assembly line worker who works only on that table.
+• Direct Labor: Wages of the assembly line worker who works only on that table, or the injection molding machine operator.

 2. Indirect Costs